HelioPOliveira/HelioPOliveira/README.md

-- 👋 Hi, I’m @HelioPOliveira (Trying to be a Scientist)
+- 👋 Hi, I’m @HelioPOliveira (Trying to become a Scientist)
 - 👀 I’m interested in: Data Science / ML / AI / Data Vis
 - 🌱 I’m currently learning: R / Python / SQL / Data Visualization
 - 💞️ I’m looking to collaborate on: Anything that is correlated with the subject above ;)